benkeen/generatedata/V4_NOTES.md

-### v4 notes
+# v4 notes

 Lots is going to change.

-- we will be using react & redux.
+- react & redux baby!
+- express.
-- I haven't settled on Material UI yet - or even a theme.
+- I haven't settled on Material UI yet - or even a general style (no more unnecessary themes).
 For now I'm just using it for what it provides.

 ### Site/installation configuration